qtnc/swan/docs/language-syntax.md

 - *Expression* is the value of the successive items to be generated; this expression normally uses the loop variable
 - *Loop variable* is the name of the variable which will contain the successive values yielded by the *iterable*
-- *Iterable* is an expression taht can be iterated over, such as a range, a list, a tuple, or a generator
+- *Iterable* is an expression taht can be iterated over, such as a range, a list, a tuple, or a fiber
 - *Filter* is an optional filter condition; if the result of the condition is true for a given item, it will be generated in the final sequence; if not it will be skipped.
 - Multiple for loops can be nested as shown in the example above.

 A comprehension expression is compiled down to a code similar to the following:

 ```
-$*{
+def*{
 for loopVariable in iterable {
 if condition: yield expression
 }
 }
 ```

+Therefore, a comprehention expression returns a Fiber.

 In fact, Swan supports extended/advanced comprehension.
-The complete syntax of a by comprhension expression is:
+The complete syntax of an expression by comprehension is:
 *expression* for *loop variable* in *iterable* *nested elements*, where nested elements can be zero, one, or more of:

 - nested for loop